A-LL-Creative-Technology/A-LL-Core---UI/A-LL - README.md

   }
 ]
 ```
+1.1 Manually install Firebase (TO BE COMPLETED BY LOIC)
 2. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL https://laurent-all@bitbucket.org/a-lltech/a-ll-core.git.
 3. In Unity, open Window > Package Manager and "Add Package from git url ..." and insert this URL com.unity.localization.
 4. Add the following third-party packages from the Package Manager